 3. Find Humor in Everyday Life

 Comedians often build their acts based on personal experiences, opinions, and practical ideas that are hilarious within the moment.
 They develop their routine of funny content based on what they already know and how they can relate to other people.

-Many funny people draw on their childhood memories, and pets, to money issues, relationships, and work-related wit.
-With a bit of practice, anyone can find inspiration in the most standard experiences and find a unique, funny perspective that makes people laugh through them.
+Many funny people draw on their childhood memories, pets, money issues, relationships, and work-related wit.
+With a bit of practice, anyone can find inspiration in the most mundane experiences and find a unique, funny perspective that makes people laugh through them.

 To create humor from everyday material, try making a point of finding at least three humorous things in daily life, whether it’s about music, fashion, news headlines, trends, or sports.

-The source of laughs doesn’t have to be exceptional or unusual, as the most common, well-known items are easier to relate to and make people laugh much easier than a lesser-known topic.
+The source of laughs doesn’t have to be exceptional or unusual, as the most common, well-known situations are easier to relate to and make people laugh much easier than a lesser-known topic.